aharvard/andrewharvard.com/src/portfolio/monster-job-view.md

 ## Conclusion

 I suspect we may resort to shipping the MVP.
-However, knowing that other options exist is valuable, and we will likely be able to fall back on the other ideas as we get real feedback from users.
+However, knowing that other options exist is valuable, and we will likely be able to fall back on them as we get real feedback from users.